adlytaibi/removeversiondbucket/README.md

            the Object phase would score a 0 and the other two phases would score a 3 each, so the switchboard option value would be 033.

      -l, --log  (default: Disabled)
-       Enable logging to a file(s) with a format of BucketName_YearMonthDayHourMinute.
+       Enable logging to file with a format of BucketName_YearMonthDayHourMinute.

-     --log, -ld==VALUE, --logdir==VALUE  (default: Randomly generated)
-       Optional parameter.
-When logging is enabled, the log directory is created under your temporary directory.
+       If --logdir== is not set, a randomly named directory is created under your temporary directory.

-       Unless otherwise specified here.
+     -ld==VALUE, --logdir==VALUE  (default: Randomly generated)
+       Optional parameter, when a log directory is provided options "--log" is assumed enabled.
        A path can be relative to your location or full path.

    EXAMPLES
      The following command will show the parameters then executes: